gdfortheweb-spring2016/gdfortheweb-spring2016/Exercise1.md

 - Linking between pages
 - Repeating or otherwise manipulating text

 By the end of the class, aim to have a new interactive version of your poem that changes the experience for the reader of your poem.
-You’ll share your finished poem with the class.
+You’ll share your finished website with the class.

 References:
 - Raymond Queneau, _Cent mille milliards de poèmes_